LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_using_whitelist.rst

 (and/or **not** on the blacklist) are allowed to hold his token.

-Instead of putting all verified accounts into the respective asset's white-list directly, BitShares 2.0 allows to define one or several white-list *authorities*.
+Instead of putting all verified accounts into the respective asset's white-list directly, LocalCoin allows to define one or several white-list *authorities*.
 In practice, the white- and black-lists of these accounts are combined and serve as white- and black-lists for the asset.